RailNetEurope: History

-RailNetEurope was founded in January 2004, after a symbolic launch and the signing of a co-operation agreement on joint marketing of international freight train paths at InnoTrans in Berlin in September 2002.
+RailNetEurope was founded in January 2004.
+Its first accomplishment was the launch and the signing of a co-operation agreement on joint marketing of international freight train paths at InnoTrans in Berlin in September 2002.

 Aims

-The aim of the association is to provide support to Railway Undertakings (RUs) in their international activities (both for freight and passengers) and increase the efficiency of the Infrastructure Managers’ processes.
-Together, the Members of RailNetEurope are working on the harmonisation of international rail transport conditions and procedures in the field of international rail infrastructure management – which are very different in Europe – whilst introducing a corporate approach to promote the European railway business for the benefit of the entire rail industry across Europe.
+The aim of the association is to provide support to Railway Undertakings (RUs) in their international activities (both for freight and passengers) and to increase the efficiency of the Infrastructure Managers’ processes.

+Members of RailNetEurope are working on the harmonization of international rail transport conditions and procedures in the field of international rail infrastructure management, whilst introducing a corporate approach to promote the European railway business for the benefit of the entire rail industry across Europe.

 One-Stop-Shop principle

-RNE members strive to act as a single European Rail Infrastructure Company in the field of international rail traffic.
+RNE members strive to act as a single european rail infrastructure company in the field of international rail traffic.
 This is embedded in the One-Stop-Shop (OSS) principle, whereby various international products and services are handled at a single point of contact for the entire international route.

-Thus RNE has established a network of OSS representatives, one for each rail infrastructure, who are the personal contact points for all customer care issues.
+Thus, RNE has established a network of OSS representatives, one for each rail infrastructure, who are the personal contact points for all customer care issues.

 Tasks

-The tasks of the organisation are carried out by standing working groups and ad hoc project groups co-ordinated by the RNE Joint Office, which is based in Vienna, Austria.
+The tasks of the organization are carried out by standing working groups and ad hoc project groups coordinated by the RNE Joint Office, which is based in Vienna, Austria.

 RNE provides support to its members as regards compliance with the European legal framework.
-A good example of this is the development of harmonised international processes, templates and guidelines.
+For example, the development of harmonized international processes, templates and guidelines.
 Many of these services can now assist the IMs with fulfilling requirements imposed by a new European Union Regulation: Regulation (EU) No 913/2010 of the European Parliament and of the Council of 22 September 2010 concerning a European rail network for competitive freight.
-Thus the RNE General Assembly decided that RNE should become ‘the service provider of choice and expert support provider for Freight Corridor Organisations in the areas of developing methods and processes, and developing and operating tools’.

-In its daily work, the association strives to simplify, harmonise and optimise international rail processes such as:
+Thus, the RNE General Assembly decided that RNE should become ‘the service provider of choice and expert support provider for Freight Corridor Organizations in the areas of developing methods and processes and developing and operating tools.
+In its daily work, the association strives to simplify, harmonies and optimize international rail processes such as: